fwilleke80/pkg_pungaanalytics/README.md

 ## Package contents

-- `com_pungaanalytics` — administrator dashboard, configuration, database schema, and country-database maintenance
+- `com_pungaanalytics` — Administrator dashboard, configuration, database schema, and country-database maintenance
-- `mod_pungaanalytics` — compact statistics overview for the Joomla administrator Home Dashboard
+- `mod_pungaanalytics` — Compact statistics overview for the Joomla administrator Home Dashboard
-- `plg_system_pungaanalytics` — frontend page-view collector and custom-event listener
+- `plg_system_pungaanalytics` — Frontend page-view collector and custom-event listener

 The system plugin is enabled automatically when the package is installed.
 A published Punga Analytics module is also created on the administrator Home